Mississippi State’s players are fleeing. Mike Leach doesn’t seem to mind.

 Leach on Wednesday confirmed reports that junior wide receiver Tyrell Shavers, junior defensive end Tre Lawson and freshman defensive end Jamari Stewart had left the program (only Shavers had seen much playing time).
 On Tuesday, quarterback Jalen Mayden, reserve offensive Nick Pendley and Kareem Walker, a transfer running back from Michigan, all reportedly entered the NCAA transfer portal, and sophomore quarterback-wide receiver Garrett Shrader departed on Oct.
 20.

 Running back Kylin Hill, a first-team all-SEC selection last season, also is considering opting out, according to multiple reports.
-Leach suspended Hill for the Bulldogs’ most recent game against Texas Tech, and the coach seemed to suggest Wednesday that Hill’s Mississippi State career was over.
+Leach suspended Hill for the Bulldogs’ most recent game against Texas A&M, and the coach seemed to suggest Wednesday that Hill’s Mississippi State career was over.

 “I haven’t talked to him,” Leach said.
 “Heard he opted out and we wish him the best.
 We’ll just try and focus on the guys that are on the team.”